Compute

 NOTE:

-If both Enable Checkpointing and Save Job Log are selected, you only need to authorize OBS once.
+If Enable Checkpointing and Save Job Log are both selected, you only need to authorize OBS once.

-Alarm Generation upon Job Exception
+Alarm on Job Exception

 If this option is selected, you need to set the following parameters: